skadio/skadio.github.io/_pages/about.md

 Led the Advanced Constraint Technology R&D team to deploy state-of-the-art optimization solutions for Oracle products facing industry-scale problems in Supply Chain & Logistics, Planning & Scheduling, Cloud Resource Management, and Product Configuration.

-Our contributions at Oracle were recognized with an Entrepreneurship Award, received funding for CMU-Oracle joint research collaboration, and covered in the media by [Business Insider as Oracle Rockstars](https://www.businessinsider.com/oracle-rock-star-engineers-2016-3?op=0#serdar-kadioglu-turning-theory-into-products-21).
+Our contributions at Oracle were recognized with an **Entrepreneurship Award**, received funding for CMU-Oracle joint research grant, and covered in the media by [Business Insider as Oracle Rockstars](https://www.businessinsider.com/oracle-rock-star-engineers-2016-3?op=0#serdar-kadioglu-turning-theory-into-products-21).

 ### @Adobe